ODonnellM/clickLight/README.md

 ##Using the plugin

-Using clicklight.js is fairly simple in most cases, and can still be easily built into just about any ecosystem where it's funcionality is needed.
-Walking through the basics should give you an idea of how you can incorporate this open design into your own project dealing with a more personlized use case.
+Using clicklight.js is fairly simple in most cases, and can still be easily built into just about any ecosystem where it's functionality is needed.
+Walking through the basics should give you an idea of how you can incorporate this open design into your own project dealing with a more personalized use case.

 ####Some Expectations